Okay axolotl people, let’s talk about tubbing!

 It’s REALLY important not to overfeed the axolotl.

-The water should be changed 100% at least every other day, every day being ideal.
+The water should be changed 100% at least every other day, twice daily being ideal, but go by ammonia readings..

 I also think it’s very important to spot clean the poop with a turkey baster between cleanings.